 - Soliciting an individual to perform sexual acts in exchange for money

 - Receiving the profits that are generated from prostitution or promoting prostitution

 - Prostituting in a park or school zone

 If convicted of any of the above prostitution-related acts, the penalties are very serious.
 However, they do not have to be.
 Even if a conviction occurs, there are ways to avoid the maximum penalties and punishments that could be imposed by statute.
-Other times, a case can be dismissed, reduced or the client can be acquitted after a court or jury trial.
+Other times, a case can be dismissed, reduced to disorderly conduct, or the client can be acquitted after a court or jury trial.

 A Typical Case: Here are the facts from a case I recently handled which illustrates a common police “sting” operation and what I argued to have the case dismissed (Only the defendant’s name has been changed):